sbertinato7-boop/PrestigeUILib/README.md

 - Test your UI with different themes
 - Use custom themes for branding
 - Ensure text is readable on all backgrounds
+- Use AddSection for better organization

 ### 5. Error Handling
 - Wrap callbacks in pcall for safety
 - Validate user input from text boxes
 - Provide feedback for actions
+- Check for nil values

 ---